Category: All posts

 , and chains

 .
-We will use Langchain for the RAG pipeline as it is the most popular choice among developers.
+We'll use Langchain for the RAG pipeline as it is the most popular choice among developers.

 Our first step in chatting with our document is to tell our LLM what it needs to do.
 LLMs are well-trained on a large corpus of data, so they can quickly learn if prompted well.